 Starting a new workout routine is hard for everyone, but it can be especially hard if you are overweight or obese.
-The health club environment can be intimidating and putting together a program can be both uncomfortable and confusing.
+The health club environment can be intimidating and putting together a program on your own can be both uncomfortable and confusing.

-But exercise for obese and overweight people is essential.
-Not only will it help with weight loss, but physical activity can also help to boost your confidence, improve mood, change your body composition, and make daily activities more comfortable.
+But exercise for obese and overweight people is important.
+Not only will help you lose weight, but physical activity can also help you to change the way you feel about yourself, boost your mood, improve your health, and make daily activities more comfortable.

 So how do you get started?
 First, you'll want to be sure that you are healthy enough for physical activity.
+Visit your health care provider and ask key questions about modification you might need to make.
 Then choose a workout that you enjoy enough to stick to.
 These five programs are particularly well suited for larger exercisers.
 See what interests you, and then use the tips for getting started to begin your program.

 5 Best Workouts for Overweight Exercisers